brooth/jeta-site/mysite/home/markdown/code_generation.md

 <span class="label label-success">Thanks to</span> [JavaPoet by Square](https://github.com/square/javapoet) for the great framework that *Jeta* uses to generate source code.

 ### Hello, World!<a name="HelloWorldSample"></a>
-Let's go through details with an example, in which an annotation `@SayHello` sets *"Hello, World!"* into a field.
+Let's take a look at the example, in which an annotation `@SayHello` sets *"Hello, World!"* into a field.

     :::java
     public @interface SayHello {